privateAccountOfLiu/Shadow-Fight-2-Easy-Switch/README.md

 pip install PyQt6
 '''
 Then, run the Python entry script  main_page.py  and use the widgets to select your desired feature.
-  2.Direct Interface Program (Not Recommended, Deprecated): You need to modify the functions and parameters in the  config.txt  file located in the current directory according to your needs, then run the  main_command.py  script.
+  2. Direct Interface Program (Not Recommended, Deprecated): You need to modify the functions and parameters in the  config.txt  file located in the current directory according to your needs, then run the  main_command.py  script.
 This method requires no third-party libraries, as all dependencies are part of the Python standard library.
 However, it is advised to use Python 3.8 or higher.
 This approach is only recommended if you are working on platforms that lack PyQt6 support (e.g., Android).
 ### Function1: Model Transformation
 #### The First Button: .obj to .xml
   You can transform your Wavefont model(.obj) which is usually seen on the internet into ShadowFight2 model(.xml) conveniently by this function.